-The homes continued in use until the 1980s.
-In 1981, control of th site was taken over by the London Borough of Southwark.
-Two years later, there was an outbreak of disorder following a pay dispute between staff at the homes and their council employers.
+In 1930, the homes were taken over by the London County Council and renamed Lamorbey School.
+In 1950, the site became known as The Hollies.
+In 1965, the London Borough of Southwark took over the establishment which then continued in use until the 1980s.
+In 1983, there was an outbreak of disorder following a pay dispute between staff at the homes and their council employers.
 Children barricaded themselves into one of the houses and police were called to forcibly remove them.
 Soon afterwards, the homes were closed and the site sold for redevelopment for residential use.
 The old Hollies mansion-house proved unsuitable for conversion and fell into decay, much to the dismay of conservationists.
 A compromise was eventually reached where the old house was demolished and a replica with lower ceilings built in its place.

 Calvert Road Cottage Homes